htcondor/htcondor/design-docs/HTCONDOR-1752.md

 #### Security

-The above blithely ignores that 2 (or sometimes 3) different security tokens could be needed to list the contents of an S3 bucket.
-To minimize the scope of change, we will not propose a general mechanism by which the user can specify arbitrary key-value pairs to propogate into each submit file; instead, the `bucket` iterator type will accept three arguments instead of one: the *bucket-url*, the name of the file containing the access key, and the name of the file containing the secret key (in that order).
-This retains the same general ordering as the `table` iterator type, where the variable name precedes the file name or table data.
-Because *var-name* is optional, and we don't know how many arguments there will be, we should surround the arguments -- maybe only the variable-length security section -- with curly braces.
-(We could also require the user indicate which type of credential they're using in the iterator type, but that seems user-hostile and a bad precedent.)
+Although the natural (orthogonal) approach to specifying security tokens would additional attributes specifying those security tokens in the jobset file, to minimize the scope of change, we do not propose a general mechanism by which the user can specify arbitrary key-value pairs to propogate into each submit file; instead, the `bucket` iterator type will accept multiple arguments: the *bucket-url*, the name of the file containing the access key, and the name of the file containing the secret key, and (optionally), the name of the file containing the session token, in that order.
+This retains the same general ordering as the `table` iterator type, where the variable names precede the file name or table data.
+As a special case, the *bucket* iterator will set the S3 credential attributes to the values in its arguments for each job in the set.

 ### Implementation